Gunshot Wound to the Abdomen

 Treatment for a minor GSW to the abdomen

 depends on what is found on an x-ray, ultrasound, CT, or MRI.
 A GSW may be minor if it does not go deep into your skin or damage any of your organs.
 Your healthcare provider may or may not remove the bullet.
-He may clean your wound and close it with stitches or staples.
+He or she may clean your wound and close it with stitches or staples.
 You may be given medicine to treat pain or prevent infection.
 You may also need a tetanus shot.
 Tetanus is a severe infection caused by bacteria.
 Tell your healthcare provider if you have had the tetanus vaccine or a booster within the last 5 years.

 Treatment for a major GSW to the abdomen